orgua/shepherd_v2_planning/docs/10_capes/cape_v23_performance.md

     - 1k results in offset = ~ 182 n (Good) and lower Noise, mostly on full range (3-14x better)
     - 100R seems to worsen limited area (slightly), but improve full range (almost x2)
     - Cap was varied to match 80 - 160 kHz lowpass, but influence is minimal
-    - 0R caused trouble with voltage dependend current reading +-10uA from 0 to 5V
+    - 0R caused trouble with voltage dependent current reading +-10uA from 0 to 5V
     - **33R / 10nF** is fine, limited range gets minimal worse, but full range improves
 - buffered shunt (parallel cap C35)
     - 470 nF instead of nothing: 10 - 20% improvement on limited and full range